Training contract

-A training contract is a compulsory period of practical training in a law firm for law graduates before they can qualify as a solicitor in the United Kingdom (UK), the Republic of Ireland, Australia or Hong Kong, or as an advocate and solicitor in Singapore.
+A training contract is a compulsory period of practical training in a law firm for law graduates before they can qualify as a solicitor in the United Kingdom (UK), Ireland, Australia or Hong Kong, or as an advocate and solicitor in Singapore.
 During the training period, the participant is known as a trainee solicitor or trainee lawyer (in Singapore).
+Since 2021 this has been replaced by Qualifying Work Experience in the UK.

 A training contract can apply to any profession.
 In some 21st-century contracts, a small number of contracts are secured by an Agency who represent many training professionals.
 Otherwise training contracts can be negotiated locally.

 United Kingdom

 In the UK a full-time training contract is normally for two years.

 While trainees in England and Wales will normally have first completed the Legal Practice Course, some are also completing the LPC as part-time students alongside their practical training.
 In Scotland, future solicitors will instead study the Diploma in Professional Legal Practice before commencing their traineeship.

 Trainee solicitors and training contracts were formerly known as articled clerks and articles of clerkship, respectively.
 In the UK, the barrister's equivalent is a twelve-month pupillage under a pupilmaster, in barristers' chambers.